open-mmlab/mmocr/docs/en/user_guides/inference.md

 # Inference

-We provide an easy-to-use API - `MMOCRInferencer`, for the demo purpose in [ocr.py](/mmocr/ocr.py) script.
-It can perform inference on following tasks:
+We provide an easy-to-use API - `MMOCRInferencer`, which can perform inference on following tasks:

 - Text detection
 - Text recognition